Starktail/erpnext_mrp/docs/erpnextmrp_run.md

 - **Suggestions and Projected Stock**: This is the core MRP logic.
 For each item, the calculation proceeds chronologically, week by week:
     1.  **Beginning Inventory**: The `On Hand Inventory` for the first period is the current actual stock level.
 For all subsequent periods, it is the `Projected On Hand Inventory` from the previous period.
     2.  **Net Requirements**: The system calculates the total demand for the period based on the "Requirement based on" setting (e.g., Forecast only, Open Orders + Forecast, etc.).
-    3.  **Shortage Calculation**: It determines if there is a shortage by comparing the on-hand inventory and scheduled receipts against the total demand and the item's re-order level.
+    3.  **Shortage Calculation**: It determines if there is a shortage by comparing the on-hand inventory and scheduled receipts against the total demand and the item's `Safety Stock` (from the Item master).
     4.  **Suggested Receipts**: If a shortage exists, the system calculates a `Suggested Receipt`.
-This value considers the shortage quantity and the item's re-order quantity (MOQ).
+This value considers the shortage quantity and the item's `Min Order Qty` (from the Item master).
     5.  **Projected Inventory**: It calculates the `Projected On Hand Inventory` at the end of the period.
     6.  **Suggested Orders**: The `Suggested Receipt` is offset by the item's lead time to generate a `Suggested Order` in the appropriate earlier time bucket.
 For example, if an item has a 2-week lead time, a suggested receipt in Week 42 will generate a suggested order in Week 40.
     7.  **Urgency Flag**: If a suggested order is calculated for a period that is already in the past, the item is flagged as `Urgent`.